Tara, G!: Background

-The project was first announced at an iWantTFC event on December 10, 2021 with Jennings, Stranner, Oinuma, Alcantara, Salonga, Castañeda, and Esclito (who at that time was also slated to be part of the third season of Click, Like, Share and the second season of He's Into Her, both iWantTFC original shows) as the main cast members.
+The project was first announced at an iWantTFC event on December 10, 2021, with Jennings, Stranner, Oinuma, Alcantara, Salonga, Castañeda, and Esclito (who at that time was also slated to be part of the third season of Click, Like, Share and the second season of He's Into Her, both iWantTFC original shows) as the main cast members.

 Marketing

 Numerous teasers were released before the official trailer was released on September 7, 2022.

 Music

 Apart from the theme song "Tara, G!" by The Juans, the show's main cast members performed a rendition of the theme song.
 Also included in the series' soundtrack are "Pambihirang Harana" by Cesca, and "Hindi Pa Natin Alam" by Trisha Denise and Benedix Ramos.

 Release

 Broadcast

 The series premiered on October 7 to December 9, 2022, on iWantTFC.

-The series had its Philippine TV Premiere on April 9, 2023, on Yes Weekend Sunday primetime on Kapamilya Channel, Kapamilya Online Live and A2Z replacing Beach Bros.
-It also aired international via TFC (The Filipino Channel).
+The series had its Philippine TV Premiere from May 20 to June 18, 2023, on Yes Weekend primetime block on Kapamilya Channel, Kapamilya Online Live and A2Z replacing Misis Piggy, and was replaced by Teen Clash.

+This series is aired again on July 21, 2024, during Yes Weekend's Sunday block on Kapamilya Channel and A2Z.